cgettings/Citi-Bike-Trips/index.md

 ### Tracking the most-used bike on 7/13/2017:

-This is an animated GIF tracking a single bike around NYC.
+This is a graphic following a single bike around NYC for one day.

 This bike was used for 40 separate trips on Thursday, July 13th 2017.

-This bike was picked up in the East Village at 6:25 AM and dropped off for the final time on the Upper West Side at 11:40 PM.
+It bike was picked up in the East Village at 6:25 AM and dropped off for the final time on the Upper West Side at 11:40 PM.
 The highlighted area on the timeline spans a trip's start time and end time.
 The relative width of the arrow corresponds to the relative duration of that trip.

+Most of the trips taken on this bike were between stations in midtown, with clusters during the AM and PM rush hours.

 <iframe src="https://cgettings.github.io/Citi-Bike-Trips/docs/one_bike_frames.html" style="border:none; background:none" height="750" width="90%">
 </iframe>